LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ### Task 4 - Review a Message Trace using PowerShell

-In this task, you will be running a message trace using PowerShell instead of using the Message trace functionality built into the Exchange Admin Center (EAC).
+In this task, you'll be running a message trace using PowerShell instead of using the Message trace functionality built into the Exchange Admin Center (EAC).
 The purpose of this task is to give you exposure to alternative methods of accomplishing day to day tasks an Exchange Administrator may need to perform.

-1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.
+1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then sign-in now.

 2. Minimize the Edge browser window and open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.